Kosovo passport: Travel Document

+History

+Before the introduction of the Kosovar national passports, travel documents in Kosovo were issued by the United Nations administration with a maximum validity of 2 years.
+Those travel documents ceased being issued in 2008 after the declaration of independence, and the last UNMIK travel documents expired in 2010.

+The first Kosovar passports were issued on 30 July 2008.
+The passports had a blue colour and were only issued until 30 October 2011, when they were phased out to be replaced by the new burgundy biometric passports.
+The first passports were valid until expiration and the last passports expired in 2021.

+Since 31 October 2011, all Kosovar passports are biometric.
+They are produced by Veridos Identity Solutions in Germany.

 Visa requirements

+Visa requirements map

+Visa requirements for Kosovar citizens are administrative entry restrictions by the authorities of other nations placed on citizens of Kosovo.

-As of 2023, Kosovar citizens had visa-free or visa on arrival access to 41 countries and territories, ranking the Kosovar passport 99th in the world in terms of travel freedom (tied with the Sri Lankan and Lebanese passports) according to the Henley Passport Index.
+As of July 2025, Kosovar citizens had visa-free or visa on arrival access to 82 countries and territories, ranking the Kosovar passport 61st in the world in terms of travel freedom according to the Henley Passport Index.

-Recognition
+Passport Recognition

-Kosovo's unilateral declaration of independence is not universally recognised.
-Countries like the United States do recognize Kosovo’s independence.
-Therefore, some countries may not accept passports issued by the Government of the Republic of Kosovo.
+Kosovo's declaration of independence is not universally recognised.
+Countries like the United States, the UK, Germany, and Japan do recognise Kosovo’s independence.
+Others, such as Russia, India, and China do not.
+Therefore, Kosovo's passports are not universally recognised as travel documents and some countries refuse entry to Kosovar citizens who show up with Kosovo passports.

-Only passports
+Recognition of the passport while not recognising Kosovo as a country

-In addition, other countries have recognised the Kosovar passport as a travel document whilst not recognising Kosovo as a country.
-This situation is similar to that of the Taiwan passport, which many countries routinely process, even though they only maintain unofficial diplomatic relations with Taiwan.
+Some countries have recognised the Kosovar passport as a travel document whilst not recognising Kosovo as a country.
+This situation is similar to that of the Taiwan passport, which many countries routinely process, even though they only maintain unofficial relations with Taiwan.

-The following countries have officially stated that they accept the Kosovar passport as a valid travel document, whilst not recognising Kosovo as an independent country:
+The following countries have officially stated that they accept the Kosovar passport as a valid travel document, whilst not formally recognising Kosovo as an independent country: